skip to main content

 What does it do?

-Medroxyprogesterone depot is used to prevent pregnancy.
+Medroxyprogesterone is a progestogen hormone used to prevent pregnancy.
+See Sexual Wellbeing Aotearoa for more information.
 It may also be used to treat endometriosis and some cancers.

 Before you start